8th Wall Alternative

 Recover your assets

-Pull the 3D models, textures, target images, videos, and copy out of any local exports you made before 28 Feb 2026.
-ViroReact accepts OBJ, FBX, and glTF/GLB, the standard formats almost every 8th Wall project already used.
+Pull 3D models, textures, target images, and copy from any local exports made before 28 Feb 2026.
+ViroReact accepts OBJ, FBX, and glTF/GLB.

 03